 Ah!
 Time for GeoNord again.
-It was a great caching event last year (see Going Mega in France/) so Izzy and I decided to go and have another pop at it to see if it would be as good this year.
+It was a great caching event last year (see Going Mega in France) so Izzy and I decided to go and have another pop at it to see if it would be as good this year.
+This year it was held in Saint-Omer, which is a conveniently short drive from Calais compared to last year.
 It was a good weekend.

-Friday was our travelling day because it was still term time and hence I couldn’t really take Izzy out of school early.
+Friday was our travelling day.
+It was still term time and hence I couldn’t really take Izzy out of school early.
 I know some parents do, but not me, well, not for this at least.

 I took a half day off to make sure that I was actually ready to go as soon as Izzy was done with school, and I used the time between giving up work and fetching Izzy to get my car cleaned and to pack my bags for the weekend.

 We had arranged to meet our companion for the weekend, Happy Hunter HP20, somewhere down near Milton Keynes railway station.
-We were a bit late though, because I forgot to pack my walking boots, so I had to go home again.
+We were a bit late because I forgot my walking boots, so I had to go home again.
 While we were there I thought I might as well let Izzy get changed out of her school clothes too.
-She had sort of grudgingly accepted the possibility of travelling to France without getting changed, so as the opportunity presented itself I figured we might as well exploit it.
-Anyway, despite us being late, HHHP20 was still at the station (like he’s going to get a grump on and go home again for the sake of 5 minutes).
+She had sort of grudgingly accepted the possibility of travelling to France without getting changed.
+So when the opportunity presented itself I figured we might as well exploit it.
+Anyway, despite us being late, HHHP20 was still at the station.
+Like he’s going to get a grump on and go home again for the sake of 5 minutes.

 On this occasion, it was not too bad, and we were around the other side of the QEII Bridge in less than two hours.
 Cool.
 We arrived at the terminal expecting we might get an earlier train, and true to normal form we were offered at check-in the opportunity to use a train 40 minutes earlier than my booking.
 Sorted.
 I like that.
 And look !
 Here’s the photo of the bridge that I always add into posts where I’ve crossed it.